 On the other hand, PaaS services are offered as multi-tenant shared services, which might pose challenges for integration with external services or legacy applications.
 As one of such challenges, external services sometimes require to fix IP address of an application.
 In this article, we will configure to fix outbound IPs of your App Service.

 App Service Environment was only option to fix outbound IPs on App Service use cases, but App Service Environment is expensive for only fix outbound IPs.
 Outbound IPs of App Service are provided from Azure platform as follows, but the IPs might changes as random.
 Refer to Inbound and outbound IP addresses in Azure App Service for the detail.

-Here is brief architecture to fix outbound IPs for App Service.
-It's required to utilize NAT Gateway and VNet Integration of App Service.
-You can fix outbound IP as Public IP on NAT Gateway by using this architecture.
+This is a sample architecture for a use case to fix outbound IPs for App Service.
+NAT Gateway resource and VNet Integration feature of App Service are required to fix outbound IPs.

 It's required to integrate your App Service with VNET to utilize NAT Gateway, so visit your NAT Gateway and choose "Subnets" menu from left side.
 Choose a subnet which your will enable VNet Integration for your App Service in later.